This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Scissor Metal Type

-Carbon sharpness excels for precise cuts, while stainless steel provides rust resistance and versatility.
+Carbon steel offers superior sharpness and edge retention, while stainless steel provides excellent rust resistance for everyday use.

 Left or Right-Handed Scissors